Multiple glass transitions and higher order replica symmetry breaking of binary mixtures: 1RSB analysis

 First, we consider the conventional RLT with the 1RSB ansatz (1RSB-RLT).
-The main idea of the RLT is to introduce the $m$ copies (replicas) of the original system to evaluate the free energy of the system.
-The overlap, or similarity, between the configurations of different replicas plays a role of the order parameter.
-The 1RSB ansatz claims that a replica symmetric (RS) liquid falls into a metastable glass state with a finite self-overlap but there is no overlap between different metastable glass states~\cite{monasson1995,mezard1999,biazzo2009,parisi2010}.
-The landscape considered in the 1RSB formalism is schematically drawn in FIG.~\ref{fig_1} (a).
-The 1RSB-RLT for monodisperse systems is well developed~\cite{parisi2010} and the extension to binary mixtures is straightforward~\cite{parisi2010,biazzo2009}, aside from a subtlety related to the particle exchange in a glass state~\cite{coluzzi1999,hikedanote,ozawa2016,ikeda2017}.
-We first calculate the dynamical transition point of our model using the 1RSB-RLT.
-The dynamical transition is found to decouple when $R$ is sufficiently large, {\it i.e.}, the dynamics of large particles is frozen at a lower density than that of small particles (see Sec.~I of Supplemental Material~\cite{sm}).
-However, the 1RSB-RLT fails to predict the decoupling of the thermodynamic transition; the thermodynamic glass transitions for the two species take place simultaneously at a common $\varphi_K$, irrespective of the value of $R$ (see Sec.~I of SM~\cite{sm}).
-The phase diagram only shows the RS fluid phase and the 1RSB glass phase.
+The landscape considered in the 1RSB formalism is schematically drawn in FIG.~\ref{fig_1}~(a).
+In the fluid, or the replica symmetric (RS) phase, the free energy has a single minimum corresponding to equilibrium fluid, while in the 1RSB phase, the free energy has multiple minima each of which represents a different glass state.
+The main idea of the RLT is to introduce the $m$ copies (replicas) of the original system to distinguish the different glass states, which is referred to as the overlap.
+The overlap, or similarity, between the configurations of different replicas is finite within a same glass state, but zero between different minima~\cite{monasson1995,mezard1999,biazzo2009,parisi2010}.
+The 1RSB-RLT for monodisperse systems is well developed~\cite{parisi2010} and the extension to binary mixtures is straightforward~\cite{parisi2010,biazzo2009}, aside from a subtlety related to the particle exchange in a glass state~\cite{coluzzi1999,hikedanote,ozawa2016,ikeda2017,ikeda2019effect}.
+Following the strategy of Ref.~\cite{parisi2010}, we introduce the density distribution function in the replica space as density of \textit{molecules} made of replicas,

+where $\ox=\{\br^1,\cdots,\br^m\}$ represents the set of the particle positions in the replica space~\cite{biazzo2009,parisi2010}, and $\mu\in \{L,S\}$ denotes the particle species.
+Expanding the free energy of the replicated system by $\rho_\mu(\ox)$, we obtain